minhajul/download-s3-bucket/readme.md

 ### 3. Start Downloading

-Run below command to start the downloading.
+Run the below command to start the downloading.

 ```npm run start```